andydean565/java-checkstyle/README.md

 ```
 > node ./node_modules/java-checkstyle/bin/index.js [-c optional path to config file] <dirs or files to check, space deliminated>
 ```
-If the config file is not specified it defaults to google_checks.xml (/res/google_checks.xml)
+If the config file is not specified it defaults to sun_checks.xml (/res/sun_checks.xml)

 ## module usage